Korsvegen

 Korsvegen is a village in Melhus Municipality in Trøndelag county, Norway.
 It is located about 40 km south of the city of Trondheim, just west of the lake Benna.

 The 0.5 km2 village has a population (2024) of 590 and a population density of 1180 PD/km2.
+It was the site of the headquarters of the former bus company Hølonda Auto.

 History

 The village was the administrative centre of the old Hølonda Municipality which existed from 1865 until 1964.